 Our current efforts are focused on the most endangered wild animal in the US, America’s red wolf.
 We also highlight lots of other underdogs like hellbenders, owls, beavers and vultures, but the red wolves desperately need our help right now!

-With less than 25 left in the wild, in the whole world, we want to save them just like our country did for the bald eagle.
-To learn a bit more about these magnificent animals that mate for life and are fabulous parents, read our blog Seven Surprising Reasons We Love Endangered Red Wolves.
+With less than 20 left in the wild, in the whole world, we want to save them just like our country did for the bald eagle.
+To learn a bit more about these magnificent animals that mate for life and are fabulous parents, read our blog Seven Impressive Reasons We Love Endangered Red Wolves.

-And when you learn a red wolf has never attacked a person, ever, you might not be so afraid.
-And just maybe, you start falling in love as we have.
+And when you learn a red wolf has never attacked a human, ever, you might not be so afraid.
+Just maybe, you will start falling in love as we have.
 So let’s see some of the educational programs on which we are working and for which we need your support.

 Our Red Wolf Gallery